LogtalkDotOrg/logtalk.org/_pages/backend_requirements.md

 Logtalk coinduction features requires that the backend Prolog compiler supports cyclic terms and either the `*->/2` soft-cut control construct or the `if/3` soft-cut built-in predicate.

 The de facto standard `dialect` and `version_data` flags are required.
-Notably, the `version_data` flag is used at Logtalk startup to check that its running on a supported Prolog backend version and used by tools such as `diagrams` and `lgtunit` to add version information to diagrams and testing log files.
+Notably, the `version_data` flag is used at Logtalk startup to check that it's running on a supported Prolog backend version and used by tools such as `diagrams` and `lgtunit` to add version information to diagrams and testing log files.

 In addition, Logtalk requires basic access to the operating-system (either as Prolog built-in predicates or as library predicates) including:

 * expanding a relative path into an absolute path (including paths with environment variables)
-* converting between Prolog internal paths and operating-systems paths (if necessary)
+* converting between Prolog internal paths and operating-system paths (if necessary)
 * file and directory existence testing
 * file size and modification time
 * file copying, renaming, and deleting